 - If you can, avoid close contact with anyone with cold or flu-like symptoms.

 - Wear a face covering/mask whenever indoors and while outdoors when social distancing is not possible

 How effective are prevention measures against COVID-19?

-COVID-19 is a new disease so data is limited, but a 2017 CDC report about pandemic flu concluded that actions like the ones listed above dramatically slowed the spread of influenza in communities and reduced the peak number of cases and demands on hospitals during pandemics.
+COVID-19 is still a relatively new disease, so data is limited, but there is increasing evidence that these preventive measures are quite effective.
+Yale medicine provides a nice review of these measures in this article.
+Additionally, a 2017 CDC report about pandemic flu concluded that actions like the ones listed above dramatically slowed the spread of influenza in communities and reduced the peak number of cases and demands on hospitals during pandemics.
 The total number of overall cases and ill health effects related to the flu also dropped. (see figure below).

 I am feeling stressed and overwhelmed, who can I talk to?

 Monsour Counseling and Psychological Services (MCAPS) is dedicated to TCC student emotional health and can be reached 24/7 at 909-621-8202.
 MCAPS also offers tele-therapy for students living in California.